Legal Requirements Before You Go

 A valid passport is required to enter the Solomon Islands.
 You must have at least 6 months validity from the departure date from the Solomons to be allowed to arrive in the country and there must be sufficient space for entry and exit stamps in the passport.

 Passports that do not meet the above requirements will be need to be renewed before your arrival.

 Visas for international tourists will be issued upon arrival at Honiara airport, providing specific criteria are met:

-- you possess a return ticket form the Solomon Islands
+you possess a return ticket from the Solomon Islands

 To see if you require a visa prior to arrival, please visit here